Alberto1Artoni/Alberto1Artoni.github.io/projects/CMEB.md

 The course is a numerical course that features the main modelling sources of non linearities and explains how to deal with them from a numerical point of view.
 The main applicative areas considered are electronics and biomathematics: huge comparisons are made, and surprisingly share lot of modelling techniques.

 A [project](https://alberto1artoni.github.io/assets/pdf/CMEB/KMCPDEs.pdf) integrates the theoretical written exam.
 In this project I integrated my knowledge connected to the mechanical-statistical field with the PDE world.
+The FEMOS library is a 3D C++ library used by [Micron Technology](https://www.micron.com/) and owned by professor Mauri.

 ## Coupling a PDE Problems with the Kinetic Monte-Carlo